qianminj123/kithara/CONTRIBUTING.md

 git clone --recursive https://github.com/AI-Hypercomputer/kithara.git
 ```

-Make sure that you have cloned Kithara with the MaxText submodule.
+Make sure that you have cloned Kithara with the MaxText and JetStream submodule.
 If already cloned, add the submodule using the following command.

 ```
 git submodule update --init --recursive